Affiliate Disclosure: When you purchase products through our links, we may receive a commission at no additional cost to you.

 Hard mousepads are a lot easier to clean than soft ones.
 So if yours is plastic, aluminum, glass, or whatever, lucky you!I first realized mine was dirty when I couldn’t move my mouse smoothly playing Overwatch.
 After close inspection, I noticed little dots of gunk built up on the surface.

 Step 1: Run a microfiber cloth under warm water

-Warm water might do the trick alone, but rubbing alcohol will make it much easier and more thorough.
-That stuff not only burns the living hell out of your wounds, it breaks down oils and grease pretty well too.
+Warm water might do the trick alone, but rubbing alcohol makes cleaning your hard mousepad easier.
+That stuff doesn’t only burn your wounds, it breaks down oils and grease pretty well too.

 That’s pretty much it.
 The gunky spots will melt away and the pad will dry quickly, especially with rubbing alcohol involved.

 How to Clean a Mousepad with a Design, Wrist Rest, or RGB Lights